the1lab/1lab/src/Cat/Displayed/Cartesian/Weak.lagda.md

 $\cE$ is a weak fibration.

 This result is the primary reason to care about weak fibrations, as we already have a toolkit for constructing natural equivalences of hom sets!
-Most notably, this allows us to use the theory of [adjuncts] to construct weak fibrations.
+Most notably, this allows us to use the theory of [[adjuncts]] to construct weak fibrations.

-[adjuncts]: Cat.Functor.Adjoint.html#adjuncts

 ```agda
 module _ (_*₀_ : ∀ {x y} → Hom x y → Ob[ y ] → Ob[ x ]) where